 The A.I.-designed face is optimized for speed across the entire hitting area, so off-center hits don’t lose as much distance.

-The adjustable hosel allows me to tweak loft, lie, and face angle to maximize carry distance and control.
-Even on my worst swings, I could count on the Paradym keeping me in the short grass with exceptional distance and tight dispersion.
+Even on our worst swings, we could count on the Paradym keeping me in the short grass with exceptional distance and tight dispersion.

 This driver is built for speed, so there’s a lack of feel and responsiveness that comes with the territory.
 But that shouldn’t deter you from enjoying this magnificently built driver.

-Check my full Callaway Paradym Driver Review
+Check our full Callaway Paradym Driver Review

 TaylorMade Stealth Driver